Tbrennan6/IcelandicNow/blog/2024-09-25_ten-beginner-mistakes.md

 <!-- truncate -->

-The compilation is that it is wrong in some cases but not others, which begs questions about the subjunctive that many new learners aren't quite ready to tackle.
+The complacation is that it is wrong in some cases but not others, which begs questions about the subjunctive that many new learners aren't quite ready to tackle.
 We'll avoid a more thorough discussion of the subjunctive here as well, as it's beyond the scope of the post.

 The error happens when new speakers try to chain using the verb *að vilja*.